bkenny266/djifts/readme.txt

 	-models.py - Data models and methods for Teams, Players, Shift Times, and Lines.

-	-views.py - Not yet implemented
+	-views.py - Have implemented views for displaying tables of line combinations and statistics for the different types of lines (All, F, D, PP).

 Teams:  Includes models and views for interacting with data on a "team" level.

 	-models.py - Data model to represent each team in the league.

-	-views.py - Not yet implemented
+	-views.py - Have implemented views for displaying the teams as a list and once a team is selected, to display the list of games they have played.

 Players:  Includes models and views for interacting with data on a "player" level.